the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-containers.md

 sudo singularity build lolcow.simg lolcow.def
 ```

-This will pull the ubuntu image from DockerHub, run the steps of the recipe in the definition file and produce a single output image file (`lolcow.simg`).
+This will pull the ubuntu image from Docker Hub, run the steps of the recipe in the definition file and produce a single output image file (`lolcow.simg`).
 Finally the `runscript` is executed as

 ```